CEHS-research/eBook_ANOVA/docs/02-t_test_2samples.md

 > No evidence of a differnece in mean oral condition at the fourth week, $t(23) = -0.350, p = .733$.

+### Seperate Variance Test

+Use if there are violations of HOV or the samples are difference sizes